localshred/service-integrity/README.md

 The heart of this package is the `createHealthCheck` function which accepts two arguments:

 * Your express app, ready for some `use`ing.
 * A map of services you wish to report on.
 The services should be keyed by a string of your choosing with the value being a resolvable promise which should return a service status object.
-Checkout [src/status.ts](src/status.ts) for type signatures, or better yet just use the built-in status returning functions: `report.ok`, `report.warn`, or `report.error`.
+Checkout [src/status.ts](src/status.ts) for type signatures, or better yet just use the built-in status returning functions: `status.ok`, `status.warn`, or `status.error`.
 Each can take an optional string message which will be available in any downtime notifications helping us get to the root of the problem quicker.

 ## Documentation